alexey-rulev/SpectralKit/README.md

 # Additional files
 drift_analysis_clean.ipynb is a Jupyter notebook for correcting time-drift in NRVS spectra.
-Notebook is optimized for the SPring-8 NRVS spectra measured at BL35XU and the data available at https://doi.org/10.5281/zenodo.22704071
+Notebook is optimized for the SPring-8 NRVS spectra measured at BL35XU.
+The data is available at https://doi.org/10.5281/zenodo.22704071